-- Risk-reduction phase: - Risk assessment in the municipal area, - Assessing capacity of the municipality to implement emergency response actions, - Formulate plans and projects to reduce risk. - During emergencies or disasters: - Assessing risks in the emergency area(s), - Assessing risks to the remainder of Ulundi jurisdiction. - Recovery and rehabilitation phase - Ensuring a return to normal functioning of affected communities as soon as possible. - Disaster prevention or mitigation through risk elimination or reduction.
+- Risk-reduction phase:

+- Risk assessment in the municipal area,

+- Assessing capacity of the municipality to implement emergency response actions,

+- Formulate plans and projects to reduce risk.

+- During emergencies or disasters:

+- Assessing risks in the emergency area(s),

+- Assessing risks to the remainder of the District.

+- Recovery and rehabilitation phase

-\\\ Representatives of other agencies may be co-opted to the Forum as required.
+^{} Representatives of other agencies may be co-opted to the Forum as required.